paketo-buildpacks/node-engine/README.md

     # their build phase.
 If you are writing a buildpack that needs to run Node
     # during its build process, this flag should be set to true.
     build = true

-    # Setting the cache flag to true will enable caching of the Node Engine
-    # dependency between builds.
-The benefits of caching include improved build
-    # speeds at the cost of a higher storage requirement to store the cached
-    # layer contents.
-    cache = true
 ```

 ## Usage